cemysce/wordle-basic/README.md

       but I quickly realized I wanted to make a full-fledged replica instead.
   * `decode-solution.py` &ndash; A replication in Python of the logic Wordle uses to determine the daily game number and solution.
     * _This is only for reference.
 The program doesn't do anything useful on its own._
+    * The logic here was reproduced by inspecting upstream Wordle's JavaScript code.